rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 ### Iterative-deepening Search

-Uses less memory but more CPU
+Uses less memory but more CPU:

 - Start with bound $b = 0$
 - Do a bounded depth-first search with bound $b$